Pets in Crisis

 Women and sometimes men whose pets are in immediate threat or danger or whose pets have become victims of cruelty associated with domestic or family violence can speak with a counsellor at DVConnect Womensline 1800 811 811 about their concerns for their pets and we can assess and advise whether the pets can be offered a place with Pets in Crisis.

-For women who need to stay in a refuge but are unable to find alternative care for their pets we can support them with a referral.
+For women who need to stay in safe accommodation but are unable to find alternative care for their pets we can support them with a referral.

 Why is Pets in Crisis vital?